bubbletea-chat/bubbletea/bots/README.md

 - **Use hyphens for spaces**: `weather-bot` ✅ `weather_bot` ❌
 - **Be descriptive**: `recipe-finder` ✅ `bot1` ❌
 - **Match your bot's registered name**: Folder name should match the name in BotConfig
+- **No special characters**: Only letters, numbers, and hyphens allowed

 ### 2. Required Files